tsingshitao-nuke/dsh-set-workspace/README.md

 ## Known limitations

 - On Windows 11, third-party `Directory\shell` verbs may appear under "Show more options" (Shift+F10) instead of the top-level menu.
 Putting them at the top level requires a COM `IContextMenu` handler, which this plugin does not ship.
-- The bridge talks to the host over loopback, so DSH must be running.
+- The bridge talks to the host over loopback.
+It launches DSH when the host is down, but if DSH has never run (so no launch path is recorded), it falls back to asking you to start DSH first.

 ## License